 Meathead loves split pea soup and, unfortunately, he buys cans of the chunky, gloppy kind to satisfy his craving.
-I don’t make split pea soup often at all, usually around a holiday if I have a leftover ham bone.
+I don’t make split pea soup often, usually around a holiday if I have a leftover ham bone.
 But you know, it’s not hard to make and so I’m going to start making it again.
 In addition to split peas, my version has lentils.
-It’s good for you, satisfying and the smoky bacon and ham hock gives it incredible flavor.
+It’s good for you, satisfying and the smoky bacon and ham shanks gives it incredible flavor.

 I start with bacon, and then soften and lightly brown some vegetables in the drippings for the base.
-I use homemade chicken stock, a smoked ham hock for more smoky flavor and shredded potato to thicken it up.
+I use homemade chicken stock, ham shanks for more smoky flavor, and shredded potato to thicken it up.
 It only needs about an hour to simmer for the split peas and lentils to become tender.
-When the soup is done, you can chop up any meat from the ham hock and add it back in.
-My smoked ham hock gave the soup a ton of flavor but no meat to be had.
-I think that’s why I prefer a meaty ham bone if I have one.
-But it’s delicious just the same, with the bacon and no more extra meat.
+When the soup is done, you can chop up the meat from the ham shanks and add it back in.
+You can use a smoked ham hock to give the soup a ton of flavor, but probably no meat to be had.
+That’s why I prefer a meaty ham bone if I have one, or ham shanks.

 I started with 6 cups of chicken stock.
 After awhile it seemed too thick so I added another cup.
-I think maybe the original recipe I had might have called for 8 cups of stock.
-So I am going to have to say 6 – 8 cups of chicken stock is needed.
+I think maybe the original recipe might have called for 8 cups of stock, so I am going to have to say 6 – 8 cups of chicken stock is needed.
 Sorry for not being 100 per cent sure on this.

 - 3 pieces thick cut bacon, chopped

 - ½ cup finely chopped onion

 - ½ cup finely chopped carrot

 - ½ cup finely chopped leeks, white and light green parts only, rinsed well to remove any sand

 - ¾ cup dried split peas and ¾ cup dried lentils, picked over and rinsed